finos/common-domain-model/documentation/source/contribution.rst

 Editing the model
 ^^^^^^^^^^^^^^^^^

-The CDM can be edited using a modelling platform called `Rosetta <https://rosetta-technology.io>`_, which is accessible via a web browser.
+The CDM can be edited using a modelling platform called `Rosetta`_, which is accessible via a web browser.

 Before you start editing the CDM using Rosetta, please go through the following modelling checklist: